 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Tennessee, youth have the right to counsel at all stages of any delinquency proceedings and in unruly proceedings that place the child in jeopardy of being removed from home.
+In Tennessee, youth have the right to counsel at “all stages of any delinquency proceedings or proceedings alleging unruly conduct that place the child in jeopardy of being removed from the home. . . .”
 Tenn.
-Code § 37-1-126(a)(1).
+Code Ann. § 37-1-126(a)(1) (2020).
 If the youth appears without counsel, the court shall inform the youth of his or her right to counsel, including the right to have counsel appointed if the youth is indigent.
 Tenn.
-Code § 37-1-126(a)(3).
+Code Ann. § 37-1-126(a)(3) (2020).
 The court may continue the hearing to allow the youth time to hire an attorney.
-Id.
-Counsel must be provided for youth not represented by parents, guardians, or similar representatives, or where the youth’s interests conflict with the parents and guardians Tenn.
-Code § 37-1-126(a)(4).
+Tenn.
+Code Ann. § 37-1-126(a)(3) (2020).
+Counsel must also be provided “where the child’s interests conflict with the parent, guardian, custodian or guardian ad litem.”
+Tenn.
+Code Ann. § 37-1-126(a)(4) (2020).

 Determination of Indigence

 Tennessee has no presumption of indigence in juvenile court proceedings.
-If a youth appears in court unrepresented, the judge shall make a determination about indigence and in doing so, may call and examine witnesses.
+A person is considered indigent if they do “not possess sufficient means to pay reasonable compensation for the services of a competent attorney.”
 Tenn.
-Code § 8-14-205.
-A person is considered indigent if he or she “does not possess sufficient means to pay reasonable compensation for the services of a competent attorney.”
+Code Ann. § 37-1-126(b)(1) (2020).
+In determining whether a youth is indigent, the court will consider the financial resources of the youth and the youth’s parents, legal custodians, or guardians.
 Tenn.
-Code § 37-1-126(b)(1).
-In determining whether a youth is indigent, the court will consider the financial resources of the parent or guardian in addition to the youth’s financial resources.
-When counsel is appointed for a child, his or her parent, guardian or custodian is assessed a $50 administrative fee.
+Code Ann. § 37-1-126(b)(1) (2020). “[I]f the child, the child’s parents, legal custodians or guardians are financially able to defray a portion or all of the cost of the child’s representation but refuse to do so timely, the court may make written findings determining this as indigency. . . .”
 Tenn.
-Code § 37-1-126(c)(1).
+Code Ann. § 37-1-126(b)(2) (2020).
+In these circumstances, the court shall enter an order directing the parents or legal custodians or guardians to pay any sum that the court determines they are able to pay.
+Tenn.
+Code Ann. §§ 37-1-126(b)(2); 37-1-150(g)(1) (2020).
+When counsel is appointed for a youth, their parent, guardian or custodian may be assessed a $50 nonrefundable administrative fee.
+Tenn.
+Code Ann. § 37-1-126(c)(1) (2020).
 If the youth or parents cannot afford that amount, the fee can be waived or reduced; if the youth or parents can pay more, the fee may be increased up to a maximum of $200.
 Tenn.
-Code § 37-1-126(c)(2).
-If the youth’s parents or guardians are financially able to defray a portion or all of the cost of the youth’s representation but refuse to do so, the court may make written findings determining the child as indigent.
+Code Ann. § 37-1-126(c)(2) (2020).
+The fee must be paid within two weeks of appointment of counsel or prior to disposition of the case, whichever first occurs.
 Tenn.
-Code § 37-1-126(b)(2).
+Code Ann. §37-1-126(c)(2) (2020).

 Waiver of Counsel